 Parents and legal guardians have standing to file lawsuits on behalf of their children.
 The court can also appoint someone to file a lawsuit on behalf of a minor or a mentally incompetent individual.
-A personal injury lawyer can assist parents and family members obtain the necessary legal standing to file suit for a child or disabled individual.
+A personal injury lawyer in NYC can assist parents and family members obtain the necessary legal standing to file suit for a child or disabled individual.

 To learn more, call one of our convenient locations nearest you for assistance.